 The drug recognition evaluator looks for dilated pupils, a heightened pulse rate, the scent of marijuana, short-term memory loss, and other signs of a motorist’s impairment.
 If a California drug recognition evaluator determines that you were driving under the influence of marijuana – or any other non-alcoholic intoxicant – you will be arrested and charged with driving under the influence.

 If you drive on California’s streets and highways, it’s always wise to review the basics of the state’s DUI laws.
 A conviction for even a misdemeanor first-offense DUI can send a driver to jail for up to six months in California.
 If the driver causes serious injuries or a fatality, a felony DUI conviction could mean years in prison.
 California police departments routinely conduct sobriety checkpoints to look for impaired drivers.
+This also applies to states like Pennsylvania, where if arrested, you will need the services of a Pennsylvania Criminal & DUI Defense Law Firm.

 Of course, the best strategy for avoiding a DUI conviction is a simple strategy.
 If you plan on drinking – or smoking marijuana – don’t drive.
 Arrange in advance for a taxi, a rideshare service, a limo, a designated driver, or a room for the night.
 Still, if you make a bad judgment and you are accused of DUI – or if you are wrongly arrested and you’re innocent – you’ll need an experienced Orange County DUI lawyer to challenge the state’s evidence and witnesses – and to fight for justice – on your behalf.